miniwdl-ext/lambdash-efs/README.md

 ### Limits

-The Lambda function is configured with 256 MiB of memory and a 60-second timeout.
+The Lambda function is configured with 256 MiB memory and 60-second timeout.
 The command's stdout & stderr are truncated at 64 MiB each.

 ### Alternatives